Delhi Private School, Dubai: Campus and facilities

 The school also emphasizes sustainability, integrating eco-friendly practices into its operations and curriculum.

 Academics

 DPS Dubai follows the CBSE curriculum prescribed by the National Council of Educational Research and Training (NCERT), India.
 At the senior secondary level, students can opt for Science, Commerce, or Humanities streams.

 The school consistently records strong academic results in CBSE Grade 10 and Grade 12 board examinations.
 A significant number of graduates pursue higher education in reputed universities both in India and abroad.

-Extracurricular activities

-The school promotes a wide array of co-curricular and extracurricular engagements, including: